Fill out the form to learn more about:

 When you have both, your two policies will help cover your expenses in an order instead of both at once.
 The policy that pays first is the primary payer, and the one that pays second is the secondary payer.
 Here is how this works based on the number of employees your employer has:

-At Toni Buffington Medicare Solutions, you are well on your way to the best savings.
+At Buffington Insurance, you are well on your way to the best savings.
 We are with you every step of the way so that you don’t miss out on great coverage!